 As technology continues to speed forward at an incredibly rapid pace, society is getting "smarter".
 The consumer market is flooded with gadgets, either for entertainment or practical purposes, and these are diverse in nature.
-While there are lots of differences, one thing has been increasingly becoming more common and constant.
-All are steadily becoming Internet-ready.
+While there are lots of differences, one thing has increasingly become more common – and constant.
+Most everything we use is steadily equipped to be Internet-ready.

 Video games, televisions and other household items have been "smart" for a while now.
 But now the market is seeing smart thermostats, refrigerators, water heaters, washers and dryers, dishwashers and ovens, to name a few, emerge.
-This growth has even been coined a term back in 1999, "The Internet of Things" (or "IoT"), and that word has become increasingly used more often in recent years to the point it's a part of everyday language.
+This growth was even been coined with a term back in 1999, "The Internet of Things" (or "IoT"), and that word has become increasingly used more often in recent years to the point it's a part of everyday language.

 Companies are aggressively marketing these items as making life convenient, cost-effective and, essentially, to make life more manageable.
 Who doesn't like convenience and saving some money in the process?